University College Presents Faculty Awards

-Dr. James Castonguay of Redding, CT, associate professor in Sacred Heart University’s Department of Communication and Media Studies, and Tuvana Rua of White Plains, NY, professor of Management in the John F. Welch College of Business, were honored for going “above and beyond” their expected duties as faculty members during Sacred Heart University’s annual Commencement Breakfast for part-time adult students on May 15.
+Dr. James Castonguay of Redding, CT, associate professor in Sacred Heart University’s Department of Communication and Media Studies, and Tuvana Rua of White Plains, NY, professor of Management in the Jack Welch College of Business, were honored for going “above and beyond” their expected duties as faculty members during Sacred Heart University’s annual Commencement Breakfast for part-time adult students on May 15.

 Also recognized were two students, Jennifer Johnson, who received the Gold Medal of Excellence, and Teresita Vega, who received Silver Medal of Excellence.
 They were selected based on their grade point average.

 Dr. Castonguay, also the director of the Master of Arts in Communication (MACOMM) program, and Prof. Rua were selected by their students, who are invited to nominate professors who demonstrate a genuine interest in them and their subject matter, use an active teaching style in the classroom to encourage greater participation, make good use of technology to enhance learning and in other ways to stimulate a heightened interest in the course work.
 A University College committee screens the nominations.
 The awards were first presented in 2004.

 Dr. Castonguay has been with the Department of Communication and Media Studies for 12 years, and served as its founding chairperson from 2003-2009.
 He has published on film, television and digital media in journals like American Quarterly, Cinema Journal, Global-e, Discourse, and the Hitchcock Annual, and has written for several anthologies and encyclopedias.